Farmers behind our bush-led recovery

 Six farmers are the faces of a new initiative by the National Farmers’ Federation to highlight the important role of agriculture and the bush in Australia’s COVID-19 recovery.

-South-east Queensland dairy, beef, pork, lamb and egg farmers Kay and Dave Tommerup had to think creatively when COVID-19 hit.
+South-east Queensland dairy, beef, pork, lamb and egg farmers Kay and Dave Tommerup had to think creatively when COVID hit.

-“Like most farmers we know, the pandemic didn’t impact our production a great deal, but it did change how we could get our produce to our customers,” Kay says.
+“Like most farmers we know, the pandemic didn’t impact our production a great deal,” Kay says.
+“But it did change how we could get our produce to our customers.

-In Katherine, in the Northern Territory, stations manager Henry Burke has overseen the safeguarding of his people and business from the threat of COVID-19.
+In Katherine, in the Northern Territory, station manager Henry Burke has overseen the safeguarding of his people and business from the threat of COVID.

-“Our remoteness is our best defence and we mobilised quickly to ensure visitors were only permitted on station for essential purposes and that best-practice isolation and hygiene practices were strictly adhered to,” he says.
+“Our remoteness is our best defence,” he says.
+“We mobilised quickly to ensure visitors were only permitted on station for essential purposes.
+Also that best-practice isolation and hygiene practices were strictly adhered to.”

-Simson says that, despite some challenges, through ingenuity farmers had adapted their businesses to ensure they could keep providing for their community, the economy and the nation as a whole: “Australians have supported us in recent tough times, now we’re working even harder to put the economy and our communities back on track,” she says.
+Simson says that, despite some challenges, through ingenuity farmers had adapted their businesses to ensure they could keep providing for their community, the economy and the nation as a whole.
+“Australians have supported us in recent tough times,” she says.
+“Now we’re working even harder to put the economy and our communities back on track.”

-The #BackonTrack campaign is part of the Telling Our Story initiative, the National Farmers Federation’s commitment to strengthen the connection between farmers, food and fibre production and all Australians.
+The #BackonTrack campaign is part of the Telling Our Story initiative.
+This is part of the National Farmers Federation’s commitment to strengthening the connection between farmers and all Australians.
 Telling Our Story is proudly supported by Meat and Livestock Australia, Nutrien Ag Solutions and Woolworths.
-To find out more about the everyday extraordinary efforts of our farmers, visit farmers.org.au
+To find out more about the everyday extraordinary efforts of our farmers, visit the Australian Farmers website.